mwesigwajoshua/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 0-current_working_directory script indicates a working directory
+The 1-listit script indicates contents list of a working directory